umbraco/UmbracoDocs/Reference/Security/Security-hardening/index.md

 ## Lock down access to your Umbraco folder (IIS)

-It’s considered a good practice to lock down the Umbraco folder to specific IP-addresses and/or IP-ranges to ensure this folder is not available to everyone.
+It’s considered a good practice to lock down the Umbraco folder to specific IP addresses and/or IP ranges to ensure this folder is not available to everyone.

 The prerequisite of this to work is that you’re using [IISRewrite](../../Routing/IISRewriteRules/index.md)